 The Jessica Lunsford Act [s.1012.465, F.S.] requires background checks of all persons entering school grounds when children are present.
 MPOs should consult legal counsel before planning to hold a meeting on school property.

-6.4.8 FDOT Public Involvement Handbook
+6.4.8 FDOT Resources

-For more detail about public involvement, please consult the FDOT's Public Involvement Handbook.
-This handbook provides more in-depth guidance for public involvement activities in general.
+For more information about public involvement, please consult FDOT's Public Involvement Resource Guide, which includes the Public Engagement Resource Guide.
+This resource provides in-depth guidance for public involvement activities in general.